jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 taking the time to consolidate it into a reusable function.

-The ``tranpose()`` function accepts two args, one which is required and a second default value.
+The ``tranpose()`` function accepts two args, one which is required and a second optional default argument.
 The first arg is the value in halfsteps in which to transpose.
-Without a second arg, it outputs a transposition ratio.
-If the second arg is supplied, then it will apply the transposition ratio to this and return the output.
+Without a second arg, it outputs the ratio of transposition.
+If the second arg is supplied, then it will apply the transposition ratio to this before returning the output.

 .. literalinclude:: ../../examples/tutorials/amen/amen_transpose.csd
     :language: python
     :pyobject: transpose

-The ``score.p_callback()`` calls are refectored using this new funtion.
+The ``score.p_callback()`` calls are refactored using this new funtion.

 .. literalinclude:: ../../examples/tutorials/amen/amen_transpose.csd
     :language: python